SDS-192-Intro/MP1/README.md

     * What assumptions and commitments informed the design of this dataset?
     * Who has had a say in data collection and analysis regarding this dataset?
 Who has been excluded?
     * What are the benefits and harms of this dataset, and how are they distributed amongst diverse social groups?
+12. Open `contributions.qmd` and briefly describe each team member's contributions to the project.
-12. When you are done, you should save both .Rmd files, knit the documents, commit changes, and then push changes back to GitHub.
+13. When you are done, you should save all .qmd files, render the documents, commit changes, and then push changes back to GitHub.
 That's it for submission.
 You don't need to submit anything on Moodle.

 # Evaluation